-Deutsche Bank believes that due to its diverse range of investments and solutions, Asset Management ("AM") is well-positioned to grow market share amid the industry growth trends, further supported by its broad distribution reach, global footprint and competitive investment performance.
-However, wider industry challenges such as margin compression, rising costs of regulation, competitive dynamics and the economic impact of the COVID-19 pandemic are likely to impact the full year results.
-In the face of this challenge, Deutsche Bank intends to focus on innovative and sustainable products and services where Deutsche Bank can differentiate and best serve clients in a late cycle market environment, while also maintaining a disciplined cost base.
+Due to its diverse range of investments and solutions, Asset Management (AM) is well-positioned to grow market share amid the industry growth trends, further supported by Deutsche Bank's broad distribution reach, global footprint and competitive investment performance.
+However, wider industry challenges such as margin compression, rising costs of regulation and competitive dynamics are also likely to remain.
+In the face of this challenge, Deutsche Bank intends to focus on innovative and sustainable products and services where it can differentiate and best serve clients in a late cycle market environment, while also maintaining a disciplined cost base.

-Given the current economic climate and the market trends observed in the first quarter, Deutsche Bank expects the revenue environment to remain challenging in 2020 amid ongoing market volatility, margin pressure and the low interest rate environment.
+Given the current economic climate, and the trends observed in recent quarters, Deutsche Bank expects the revenue environment to remain challenging in the year 2020 amid ongoing margin pressure together with the low interest rate environment.

-As a result, full year 2020 revenues in AM are expected to be lower compared to 2019.
-Management fees are assumed to be slightly lower year-over-year as Deutsche Bank expects that positive effects resulting from both net inflows and favorable market development during 2019 to be more than offset by the market decline this year due to COVID-19.
-Performance and transaction fees are expected to normalize in 2020, due to the absence of significant fees recognized in the second and fourth quarter last year; Deutsche Bank expects them to be at 3-5% of total revenues.
-Other revenues are assumed to be significantly lower, mainly impacted by the expected unfavorable change in the fair value of guarantees compared to 2019.
+As a result, full year 2020 revenues in AM are expected to be essentially flat compared to 2019.
+Management fees are assumed to slightly increase year-over-year as Deutsche Bank expects that positive effects resulting from both net inflows and favorable market development during 2019 are partly offset by continued margin compression.
+Performance and transaction fees are expected to be significantly lower compared to 2019, as Deutsche Bank expects them to reach 3-5% of total revenues.

 To ensure its business is well protected against potential revenue headwinds, Deutsche Bank remains committed to further reducing its costs in 2020.
-Deutsche Bank has identified further cost savings as well as additional efficiency measures, which Deutsche Bank expects to result in lower noninterest expenses and adjusted costs excluding transformation charges.
+Deutsche Bank has identified additional efficiency measures, which it expects to result in slightly lower noninterest expenses and adjusted costs excluding transformation charges.

-Deutsche Bank expects AuM at the end of 2020 to be essentially flat compared to the end of 2019, assuming market recovery and net inflows in the second half of the year.
-In 2020, Deutsche Bank expects net inflows into targeted growth areas of passive and alternative investments, further enhanced by strategic alliances and product innovations.
+Deutsche Bank expects assets under management at the end of 2020 to be slightly higher compared to the end of 2019, with net inflows partly compensated by current market expectations.
+In 2020, Deutsche Bank expects sustained net inflows into targeted growth areas of passive, alternative investments and active multi-asset, further enhanced by strategic alliances and product innovations.

-Risks to Deutsche Bank's outlook include the longevity of the economic impact of COVID-19, continued low interest rates in industrialized countries' markets, the pace of growth in emerging economies and increase in wealth, as well as the demand for retirement products in industrialized countries for aging populations.
-Continued elevated levels of economic and political uncertainty worldwide, protectionist and anti-trade policies, could have unpredictable consequences in the economy, market volatility and investors' confidence, which may lead to declines in business and could affect its revenues and profits as well as the execution of its strategic plans.
-In addition, the evolving regulatory framework could lead to unforeseen regulatory compliance costs and possible delays in the implementation of its efficiency measures due to jurisdictional restrictions, which could have an adverse impact on its cost base.
+Risks to Deutsche Bank's outlook include potential impacts from COVID 19 to its business model, continued low interest rates in industrialized countries' markets, the pace of growth in emerging economies and increase in wealth, as well as the increasing demand for retirement products in industrialized countries for aging populations.
+Continued elevated levels of political uncertainty worldwide, protectionist and anti-trade policies, could have unpredictable consequences in the economy, market volatility and investors' confidence, which may lead to declines in business and could affect Deutsche Bank's revenues and profits as well as the execution of its strategic plans.
+In addition, the evolving regulatory framework could lead to unforeseen regulatory compliance costs and possible delays in the implementation of its efficiency measures due to jurisdictional restrictions, which could have an adverse impact on Deutsche Bank's cost base.